Bruce McGill: Television roles

 McGill also played Major Ed Ryan in the third season Babylon 5 episode "Severed Dreams" (which won the 1997 Hugo Award for Best Dramatic Presentation).
 Babylon 5 producer J. Michael Straczynski originally intended for Everett McGill to play the role.
 However he did not know McGill's first name, so when he asked to have McGill contacted, Straczynski was asked if he meant Bruce McGill, to which he replied yes.
 Even though it became apparent to Straczynski when Bruce McGill met him to discuss the role that he was not the McGill Straczynski had in mind, Straczynski decided to use him instead.

 McGill also had a small role in a season 3 episode of Numb3rs as well as a season 3 episode of Psych.

 McGill portrayed the character of veteran Boston Police Homicide Detective Vince Korsak on the TNT television crime drama, Rizzoli & Isles.
 The character of Korsak is the mentor and friend of Detective Jane Rizzoli, portrayed by Angie Harmon.
 Korsak saved Rizzoli's life from serial killer, Charles Hoyt.
 Korsak shot Hoyt's partner just before Hoyt was about to kill Rizzoli with a knife.
 In the episode "She Works Hard for the Money" (season 1 episode 4) Korsak is asked where he went to college.
 He responds "Didn't.
 Watched Animal House a few times."

 McGill also had a recurring voice role on The Cleveland Show as Lloyd Waterman, the homosexual owner of Waterman Cable, where Cleveland Brown is employed as a cable installer.

-In the 2016 US presidential election, McGill narrated several commercials for Donald Trump during his campaign It was reported in February 2017 that he would guest star as a decorated Vietnam War veteran in the television series NCIS.
+It was reported in February 2017 that he would guest star as a decorated Vietnam War veteran in the television series NCIS.

 McGill narrated the 2018 season of the Fox News documentary series Scandalous.

+McGill is a skilled guitarist and played on set in season 4, episode 14, of Rizzoli & Isles.